Amazon forecasts jump in holiday sales - and pandemic costs

 “We do think it will be tight on capacity industry-wide, and we’re no exception to that,” he said.
 “It does behoove shoppers to shop early.”

 Amazon said it expects net sales of $112 billion to $121 billion for the fourth quarter.
-That would mark the company’s first over $100 billion and is ahead of analysts’ expectations of $112.3 billion.
+That would mark the company’s first over $100 billion and follows a third-quarter revenue beat that analysts such as eMarketer’s Andrew Lipsman did not expect.

-Amazon Web Services (AWS) has traditionally been a bright spot.
-The cloud computing division has seen sales rise with demand for gaming and remote work.
-The unit increased revenue 29% to $11.6 billion, roughly in line with estimates.
+“While it was clear that the pandemic-driven shift to ecommerce would keep Amazon’s topline elevated, it surprised by easily surpassing an already high bar,” Lipsman said.

 Reporting by Akanksha Rana in Bengaluru and Jeffrey Dastin in San Francisco; Editing by Vinay Dwivedi and Grant McCool